dmfxyz/supersig/README.md

 ## SuperSig
 <img src="./assets/supersig_cover.png" alt="sign stuff" width="494" height="200"/>

 Supersig is a multisig written in vyper.
-It's intended to be used in coordination with the [supersig frontend](https://github.com/relyt29/supersig-frontend)
+It can be used in coordination with the [supersig frontend](https://github.com/relyt29/supersig-frontend).

+The motivation for writing the supersig contract itself is to help avoid monoculture around decentralized tools.
+Vyper was specifically chosen as most multisig tooling is currently written in Solidity.

+At this point in time this repo is a proof of concept.
+The mechanism design can be improved, and the code has not been closely reviewed.
+It is unit tested using [ApeWorx](https://apeworx.io), and it does work in a very basic sense.

 At a high level, Supersig works like this:
-1. You deploy `supersig` with a list of owners and a minimum number of approvals
+1. You deploy `supersig` with a list of owners and a minimum number of approvals (can be done via UI)
 2. Someone `propose`'s a proposal
     - a proposal is very simple.
 It consists of an id, which is a number, and a proposal hash.
-    - a proposal hash is a 32 bytes.
-It should be the keccak256 of a target address, some calldata, and an ethereum value.
+    - a proposal hash is a 32 byte commitment to the intended transaction.
+The commitment is `keccak256(target_address . target_calldata . target_transaction_value)`
 3. Owners call `approve` on a proposal ID
-4. Someone `executes` the proposal, providing the matching target address, calldata, and eth value.
-The proposal only executes if the hash of the execution arguments matches the proposal hash.
+4. Someone `executes` the proposal, providing the full intended transaction.
+The proposal only executes if the `keccak256` of the provided transaction matches the proposed commitment hash.

 The intent of Supersig is to keep all approval and proposal actions on-chain, without revealing the intent of the proposal until it's executed.